Ashokkumar-Raja/Ashokkumar-Raja/README.md

 Hi there, I'm Ashokkumar Raja! 👋

 I'm a passionate software developer based in North York, ON, with a Bachelor's degree in Computer Science from Dalhousie University.
-I specialize in Java, Python, and web development, with experience in a variety of technologies including React, Django, and AWS.
+I specialize in Java, Python, and web development, with experience in a variety of technologies including React, Django, and TypeScript.

 🌱 Current Focus

 I'm currently honing my skills in backend development with Django and exploring cloud technologies like AWS for scalable web applications.

+💻 Skills

+Proficient in: Java, Python, MySQL, HTML, CSS
+Programming: C, C++, C#, ColdFusion, JavaScript, PHP, R, MATLAB Libraries and Tools: Git, Atlassian Tools, MS Office, Pandas, NumPy, Node, React, AWS Web Frameworks: Angular, Bootstrap, Django, JUnit

 📫 Let's Connect